mislav/blog/rails/_posts/2008-05-24-cargo-culting-xhtml-considered-harmful.markdown

     ActionView::Base.send :include, StandardistaHelper

 Now, instead of sticking this in your environment.rb, you can install the [Standardista plugin][6] I just released.
 You only need Haml 2 included in your app (I prefer using the gem).
-[View the source][7] to see what Standardista does (it’s simple and smart).
+[View the source][7] to see what Standardista does (it’s simple).

 Test it with a Haml layout like this one: